-Former Shepparton vet missing at sea - Shepparton News
+Former Shepparton Vet missing at sea - Shepparton News

 Mr Edvarodo said he jumped into the water and did not see any other crew before he was rescued.

-A life jacket and cattle carcass were collected from the same area, the coastguard said, and the search was continuing for 41 other crew members.
+A life jacket and cattle carcasses were collected from the area where the ship is believed to have sunk, the coastguard said.

 The Department of Foreign and Affairs is assisting the families of the two Australians.